SMART & SUSTAINABLE FARMING

 Smart and sustainable farming is at the heart of our business.
 We were founded by a family of farmers and today, generations later, McCain is still a family run business.
-We partner with farmers close to our 49 production facilities, five of which are based in Great Britain.
+We partner with farmers close to our 49 production facilities, four of which are based in Great Britain.
 Our global operations span six different continents, and each region works hard year after year to produce quality crops.
-The healthier the land, the better the potato, it’s as simple as that.
+That's why we're committed to regenerative agriculture.

 Regenerative Agriculture